dotnet/sdk/documentation/TemplateEngine/template-resolution-for-dotnet-cli.md

 template.json.
 In case group identity is not set, the template is treated as a template group on its own.

-`dotnet new --list` and `dotnet new --search` show the list of template groups, not all the templates.
+`dotnet new list` and `dotnet new search` show the list of template groups, not all the templates.

 Templates in a template group: